anopara/presentation-houdini-vis/README.md

 I have received many questions around how I made the visualizations for my presentation "Place like I do!
 Example-based procedural placements in a dialogue system".
 Therefore, I decided to share my work files with everyone 😀

 I have not anticipated that anyone else will be looking into them except myself, so...  it's a bit messy (but I tried to clean up and group, so you dont feel completely lost!).
-Anyway, hope it can be useful regardless and you can perhaps learn a trick or two.
+Anyway, hope it can be educational regardless 😇

 Example of visualizations: